federated-directory/help2/developer/obtaining-a-token.md

 1. issuer
 2. private key

-The 'issuer' and 'private key' can be used to [create access tokens](#createtokenwithkey).
+The 'issuer' and 'private key' can be used to [create access tokens](#create-an-access-token-with-the-issuer-and-private-key).
 These tokens have the same lifetime as a user session.
 This is [configurable per tenant](/administrator/company) but has a default value of 480 minutes (8 hours).

-<h3 id="createtokenwithkey">Create an access token with the issuer and private key</h3>
+## Create an access token with the issuer and private key

 Place the 'issuer' value of your key in the below JSON.